 Secondary teaching specialist areas and prerequisites

-A minor sequence in Drama, Performance Studies or Theatre Studies including practical drama
+Major or minor study in Drama, Performance Studies (Drama) or Theatre Studies (including practical Drama)

 English as an Additional Language (EAL)

-A minor sequence in linguistics or a second language (i.e. not the teacher's first language)
+Major or minor study in one of Linguistics, a second language (i.e. not the applicant’s first language) or appropriate TESOL Studies

-(a) A minor sequence in Literature or Literary Studies
+Major or minor in Literature or Literary Studies

 Information and Communication Technology

-A minor sequence in Legal Studies or Criminology
+Major or minor in Legal Studies or Criminology

-A minor sequence in mathematics.
+Major or minor in Mathematics.
 (Statistics is acceptable provided it is taken within a Mathematics Department)

 Music (Single and Double discipline)

-A major sequence in music and appropriate practical skills (equivalent to AMEB Grade VI or Year 12 Practical Music)
+Major sequence in Music and appropriate practical skills (equivalent to AMEB Grade VI or Year 12 Practical Music)

-A minor study in one of the following areas: Anthropology, Cultural Studies, Economics, Environmental Studies, Geography, History, Indigenous Studies, Legal Studies, Philosophy, Politics, Sociology
+Major or minor in one of the following areas: Anthropology, Cultural Studies, Economics, Environmental Studies, Geography, History, Indigenous Studies, Legal Studies, Philosophy, Politics, or Sociology

 Visual Arts (Single and Double discipline)